awsdocs/amazon-chime-user-guide/doc_source/start-call.md

 # Start an Instant Meeting or Call<a name="start-call"></a>

-If you want to start a meeting right away rather then schedule one in advance, you can use instant meetings or call another user directly from chat\.
+To start a meeting right away rather than scheduling in advance, you can use instant meetings or call another user directly from chat\.

 **To start an instant meeting**